isabella232/devo-ps.github.io/source/blog/supervisord-for-deploy-pipelines.md

 draft: true
 ---

+INTRO

+Frame the problem: in what case do you use that tool?
+Anecdote?
+Support in devo.ps

+DEVELOPEMENT

+Gist of it and how you set it up (for what use case)

+Announcement about support in devo.ps

 Supervisor is a daemon allowing you to monitor and control processes.
 It lets you:

 - starts / stop / manage processes (long or short running) via unix or http xml/rpc requests